 The EMPr is a dynamic document that will be continually updated, as per authority instruction prior to authorization, and on site during monitoring activities as and when required.
-This EMPr prepared by Seedcracker Environmental Consulting, pertains to the implementation of an Environmental Management Programme and mitigation measures related to the construction of the high-volume national warehouse and distribution facility for automotive service parts, for the FORD Motor Company.
+This EMPr prepared by Seedcracker Environmental Consulting, pertains to the implementation of an Environmental Management Programme and mitigation measures related to the construction of the Greengate X 140 high-density residential township.
 This EMPr sets out conditions for managing the identified environmental impacts during the planning, construction, and operational phases of the development.